biotope/biotope-element/docs/events.md

 ```

 ## Naming
-To prevent typos in your events, and because magic number and magic strings aren't god practice
+To prevent typos in your events, and because magic number and magic strings aren't good practice
 altogether, we advise you to keep your event names in an object that can potentially be exported.

 ```javascript